ln64-git/arcados-bot/ROLL_COMMAND.md

 ```
 /roll
 🎲 You rolled a 20!
-You've been unbanned from 3 channel(s)!
+You've been unbanned from 3 channel(s) and all mutes/deafens/nicknames cleared!
 You're free!

 /roll
 🔸 You've already rolled today!
 Your last roll was 15.
 Try again tomorrow!

 /roll
 🔹 18 - Good roll!
 But not quite enough for freedom...
+You're banned from: General VC, Gaming Room

+/roll
+🔸 3 - Ouch!
+Better luck next time!
+You're banned from: General VC, Gaming Room, Music Channel
 ```

 ## Strategy Tips